Chafalleiro/Server-scripts/README.md

 #### == Files explanation ==

-* DYNDNS_by_API.sh Script that check own IP, creates and uses
+* DYNDNS_by_API.sh Script that check own IP, creates and uses a log file and a ip file.
+* status.sh Script that check conectivity, creates and uses a log file and a status of the connection file.